0xTheProDev/theprodev.hashnode.dev/clcos1onq000008ml4tuq2jir.md

 ## Conclusion

-So it turns out, despite sounding unorthodox, it is possible to integrate a React UI system into an existing one and could be a potential choice that save some $$ for the business.
+So it turns out, despite sounding unorthodox, it is possible to integrate a React UI system into an existing one and could be a potential choice that saves some $$ for the business.

 ![Abhijeet Dancin Abhijeet Cid GIF - Abhijeet Dancin Abhijeet Cid Smile -  Discover & Share GIFs](https://media.tenor.com/-CSZYL3DkmYAAAAd/abhijeet-dancin-abhijeet-cid.gif align="left")